 Whilst yoga was all around when Chiara was younger, her mum teached and practiced yoga, she wasn’t attracted to it at all.
 She thought of it like kind of Goofy, while at the same time she loved to turn the pages of her mums’ yoga books and just stare at the exotic postures and people.

 Chrisey has always been looking for the essence of things.
 First she tried to understand people and their behaviour better by studying Acting and Theatre.
 It was observing in a playful way.
 In 2009 she visited India for the first time and felt connected to this country instantly.

 Yin, Meditation, Mindfulness

-Ellen Paalman is a certified Ashtanga Yoga instructor and dedicated yogi with a deep interest in yoga postures and their mechanics.
+Ellen Paalman is a Astanga en Vinyasa yoga teacher and dedicated yogi with a deep interest in yoga postures and their mechanics.
 As a child and teenager she was fascinated by dance, but finding yoga felt like coming home.
 She felt she was finally allowed to look within, instead of focussing on picture perfect.

 In 1996 sparked by personal interest and curiosity Eric Weber set off to discover the world of Iyengar yoga.
 He immersed himself in the yoga philosophy and concentrated specifically on the alignment of asanas.
 His discovery of yoga started as a passion, to this day it has not let him go and allows him to travel far abroad.